ohrainier/simple-messaging-mean-stack/README.md

 # Simple messaging using mean stack
-A simple messaging web app using MEAN Stack
+A simple messaging web app using MEAN Stack with REST Service to display messages

 **1. Install first the needed nodes js modules**